ageathome/.github/profile/OOTB.md

 Once these steps are complete you should be able to access the basic installation of Home-Assistant on the local network using the Owner account, i.e login name and password.

 The Owner account should be customized to enable “Advanced Mode” — this mode enables specifying automatics updates; customizations are accessed through the last panel item which should be the Owner name (e.g. “Karen Martin” with default icon of “KM”).

-## Setup sensors

-The Shelly Motion sensors may require charging before they can be added to the Wifi network, etc.

-The USB to micro-USB cable provided may be plugged into any standard charger for smartphone, .. or may be plugged into the rear of the hub.
-USB ports closest to the Ethernet port are USB-3 and should have power.

-The Shelly Flood and H&T sensors require batteries (included); refer to the device documentation, but the flood sensor opens with a slight counter-clockwise turn between the top and bottom; it is similar for the H&T sensor.
-Both sensors have small buttons to enable, for example if the sensor goes to sleep.

-The spare battery may be required for the H&T sensor which appears to draw more energy than anticipated (or documented).

-All Shelly sensors are “included” to the Wifi network using the Shelly app on your smartphone.
-Refer to the Shelly documentation.

 # Installation